 - Molecular neuroscience - the study of the role of individual molecules in the nervous system.

 - Neuroengineering - using engineering techniques to better understand, replace, repair, or improve neural systems.

 - Neuroimaging - a branch of medical imaging that concentrates on the brain.
 Neuroimaging is used to diagnose disease and assess the health of the brain.
 It can also be useful in the study of the brain, how it works, and how different activities affect the brain.

-- Paleoneurology - the study of the brain using fossils.
+- Paleoneurology - the study of ancient brains using fossils.